fterenzani/Joiner/README.md

 		->groupBy('u.id');

-Now let's immagine that the ralaction within users and photos is many to many.
+Now let's imagine that the ralation within users and photos is many to many.
 We can just redefine the previous schema in this way:

 	$schema = Joiner::getAdapter()->getSchema();